-Note: 1536-well plates cannot be used with hydrated DNA because of sample evaporation issues, so are only used with the dried DNA method.
+Note: 1536-well plates cannot be used with hydrated DNA due to sample evaporation, only use with the dried DNA method.

 If using PACE Multiplex Master Mix for sequence detection applications, just one PACE Genotyping Assay mix would be used so the 'PACE Assay 2' in Tables 4a & 4b would be ignored.